syedhassaanahmed/tf-adb-hdi-hbase/README.md

 # tf-adb-hdi-hbase
 ![Terraform](https://github.com/syedhassaanahmed/tf-adb-hdi-hbase/workflows/Terraform/badge.svg)

 This Terraform template shows an E2E demonstration of how to connect from Azure Databricks to an HDInsight HBase cluster using the [hbase-spark](https://github.com/apache/hbase-connectors/tree/master/spark) connector.

-## Caveats
+In doing so it takes care of the following caveats;

 - The [Hortwonworks shc](https://github.com/hortonworks-spark/shc) connector is broken on Databricks, see [this issue](https://stackoverflow.com/questions/58306725/how-to-write-to-hbase-in-azure-databricks).
 - `hbase-spark` and `shc` have some subtle but important differences in package and data source names.
 Correct usage can be seen in this [example published by Cloudera](https://docs.cloudera.com/runtime/7.2.1/managing-hbase/topics/hbase-example-using-hbase-spark-connector.html).
 - Databricks and HDInsight HBase must be provisioned in the same VNET.